Libbya-crick/Libby-Lab-Website-2/index.md

 # <span style="color: var(--tirtiary)">Morphogenic Environments Across Scales</span>

-The Libby Lab is interested is understanding how tissues are generated from limited starting populations of stem cells.
+The Libby Lab is interested in understanding how tissues are generated from limited starting populations of stem cells.
 This process is remarkable as it involves the coordination of individual cellular units that need to interpret a complex environment, specify end fate, and physically move into place.
 Further, this must occur in a coordinated manner with neighbouring cells to build functional tissues.

-As such, we strived to break down complex tissue generation into key components and explore how these concepts can be used to improve engineered tissues.
-Specifically, we think about the following questions:
+To break down the complex process of tissue generation into key components, we think about the following questions:

 1) What physical elements inform morphogenesis and tissue building?

-2) How do stem cells interpret complex environments?
+2) How do stem cells interpret complex physical and signaling environments?

-3) What cell intrinsic molecular mechanisms drive stem cell specification?
+3) How do individual cells and cell populations buffer against dynamic signalling to robustly form functional tissues?